bkesterbyld/maroon-potato/src/pages/index.md

           Above unifies enterprise-grade data modeling, storage and real-time processing into a no code experience accessible to anyone.
-Data & logic coexist like in a spreadsheet, eliminating the need for any servers to power your app, website or edge device.
+Data & logic coexist like in a spreadsheet, eliminating the need for any servers to power your website or app.
         actions: []
         image: images/spreadsheet.png
         media_position: right